 In Brady’s work, rocks, mountains and natural formations speak to the mythical power of geology.
-Despite the island’s short human history of discontent and exploitation, the tropical jungle seethes and buzzes.
+Despite the island’s short human history of discontent and exploitation, the tropical jungle seethes and buzzes shimmers with energy.
 Layers of time reveal themselves in the landscape.
-Brady tends to films plants and ecosystems in such a way as to detect their sentience.
-What she has found here is no less than the ruins of an unhappy settlement and the ocean surrounding it, the disrepair of an old empire, and a tale of the stupidity and futility of colonial conquest.
+Brady tends to film plants and ecosystems in such a way as to detect their sentience.
+What she has found on Christmas Island is no less than the ruins of an unhappy settlement and the ocean surrounding it, the disrepair of an old empire, and a tale of the stupid futility of colonial conquest.

 About Gabrielle Brady